 - A big handful of fresh spinach

-- Some cooked crispy bacon pieces.
+- Crispy bacon pieces.

-- Some cherry tomatoes or sun-dried tomatoes.
+- Cherry tomatoes or sun-dried tomatoes.

 How to make this recipe